-Devon and Cornwall Police are investigating the existence of an alleged Falmouth WhatsApp group promoting a “national day” for sexual assault.
+Devon and Cornwall Police is investigating the existence of an alleged Falmouth WhatsApp group promoting a “national day” for sexual assault.

 The so-called “Rape Day” trend reportedly started on the social media platform TikTok, and proponents claim that on 24 April it will be legal to commit sexual assault.

-A spokesperson for Devon and Cornwall Police said: “Police have received a report of the existence of the WhatsApp group and are currently making enquiries regarding the credibility of the group.”
+Devon and Cornwall Police has denied a rumour that authorities have made arrests related to the alleged group, with a spokesperson adding: “Police have received a report of the existence of the WhatsApp group and are currently making enquiries regarding the credibility of the group.”

 “There is no evidence that reports of these posts and purported related discussions are genuine, or that there is a genuine threat, but it is clear that the issue is causing distress to our community and we therefore want to make clear that we are taking this issue seriously.